Label Noise Robustness of Conformal Prediction: Risk Control Under Label Noise

 \subsubsection{Multi-label Classification}

 In this section, we analyze the robustness of conformal risk control \citep{angelopoulos2022conformal} to label noise in a multi-label classification setting.
-We use the MS COCO dataset \citep{lin2014microsoft}, in which the input image may contain up to $K=80$ positive labels, i.e., $Y\subseteq\{1,2,...,K\}$.
-In the following experiment, we consider the annotations in this dataset as ground-truth labels.
+We use the MS COCO data set \citep{lin2014microsoft}, in which the input image may contain up to $K=80$ positive labels, i.e., $Y\subseteq\{1,2,...,K\}$.
+In the following experiment, we consider the annotations in this data set as ground-truth labels.
 We have collected noisy labels from individual annotators who annotated 117 images in total.
 On average, the annotators missed or mistakenly added approximately 1.75 labels from each image.
 See Appendix~\ref{sec:real_coco_noise_details} for additional details about this experimental setup and data collection.

 We fit a TResNet \citep{ridnik2021tresnet} model on 100k clean samples and calibrate it using 105 noisy samples with conformal risk control, as introduced in \cite[Section 3.2]{angelopoulos2022conformal}, to control the false-negative rate (FNR) at different levels.
-The FNR is the ratio of positive labels that are missed in the prediction sets, formally defined as:
+The FNR is the ratio of positive labels of $Y$ that are missed in a prediction set $C$, formally defined as:

 We measure the FNR obtained over the clean and noisy test sets which contain 40k and 12 samples, respectively.
 Figure~\ref{fig:real_multi_label_exp} displays the results, showing that the uncertainty sets attain valid risk even though they were calibrated using corrupted data.
 In the following section, we aim to explain these results and find the conditions under which label-noise robustness is guaranteed.